albertcordina/Applicant-tracking-system/README.md

                  manageApplicants – calls findAllApplicants method of the ApplicantService class and get to the manage_applicants.html page

             to delete applicant endpoint method @PostMethod:
-                 deleteUser – calls deleteApplicantByUsername of the ApplicantService class and gets to the success_page.html page
+                 deleteUser – calls findEmailByUsername of the ApplicantService class to fetch the applicant's email before deleting the account calls deleteApplicantByUsername of the ApplicantService class to delete the applicant calls sendEmail of the EmailService class to send the acknowledgement email to the applicant and gets to the success_page.html page

             to find applicant by AGE endpoints methods @GetMapping: findByAgeGet – get to the find_by_age_page.html page